intel/iotivity-node/spec/iot-js-spec.md

 Resource identification is URL, in full form or short form (containing only the <path> part, and the rest is fetched from the device owning the resource).

-Platform needs to be discoverable on /oic/p, devices on /oic/d and resources on /oic/res but the API should hide the hardcoded paths behind explicit function names/parameters.
+Platform needs to be discoverable on /oic/p, devices on /oic/d and resources on /oic/res but the API hides the hardcoded paths behind explicit function names/parameters.

 The Core spec specifies discovery with resource type, whereas IoTivity API uses “uri”.
 This API uses both a resource type and  URL (id) in DiscoveryOptions.
 Example: